laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 >&gt;Why?
 Why?

->&gt;DAVID: Why not.
+DAVID: Why not.

 >&gt;Why would you not?
 Who wouldn't read that.

->&gt;DAVID: First off, who wouldn't read that, and second off, the miracle of the American cow.
+DAVID: First off, who wouldn't read that, and second off, the miracle of the American cow.
 The reason -- just to explain this story, the reason why it's so popular is American cows are really productive.
 More productive than cows around the world, so if you know, if the US has bred cows that make thousands of gallons of more milk a year than here countries, so people want the special sauce.

 >&gt;It seems like the least possible interesting explanation.